sunnyspeedstudio/3d-typewriter/README.md

 ## Demo Video

 ## Quick Guide
-1. Setup 3D printer, Raspberry Pi and OctoPrint.
+1. Setup 3D printer, Raspberry Pi and OctoPrint (https://github.com/foosel/OctoPrint).
-  * Enable CORS in the API sction in OctoPrint
+    * Enable CORS from the API setting page in OctoPrint
-  * The 3D printer HAS to be connected first in OctoPrint
-  * A keyboard is needed, and connected to Raspberry Pi
+    * Connect a keyboard to Raspberry Pi
-  * A monitor is nice to have, and connected to Raspberry Pi.
-The other option is having a computer SSH to Raspberry Pi.
+    * SSH to Raspberry Pi from a computer

 2. Setup hf2gcode (https://github.com/Andy1978/hf2gcode) in the same Raspberry Pi
-  * Should be able to run it by entering the command `./hf2gcode a`
+    * Should be able to run `./hf2gcode a`

 3. Convert 3D printer to writing machine, video:

-4. **Edit the config.py in this project**
+4. Download this project, and **edit config.py**

-5. Run the code `python3 3d_typewriter.py`
+5. Run `python3 3d_typewriter.py`
+    * **The 3D printer HAS to be connected in OctoPrint first**